DCASE-REPO/DESED_task/desed_task/README.md

-Defining the structure of the repository
+# desed_task package

+Description of the package to be added here.